We call our nationally consistent approach to working with children younger than 9 and their families the early childhood approach.

 A child younger than 6 with developmental concerns can be supported by an early childhood partner with connection to early supports.
 They may also be supported by mainstream and community services.
 Learn more about early connections.

-The support that is required for the child to do the activity would also be significantly greater compared to children of the same age.
-If your child is younger than 6 with developmental delay, your early childhood partner may recommend that you consider applying to the NDIS on your child’s behalf.
+The support needed for the child to do the activity would also be significantly greater compared to children the same age.
+If your child is younger than 6 with developmental delay, your early childhood partner may recommend you consider applying to the NDIS on your child’s behalf.

 If you decide to apply to the NDIS, your early childhood partner can support you to apply.